 - The development of career pathways with diverse entry points/levels and a clear progression route for the workforce

 - Systems for continuous feedback and coaching that ensure workers receive opportunities to improve their practice

-In the next phase of this initiative, the ECWI will work to improve the understanding of key workforce issues in specific contexts through interviews, highlight innovative or promising workforce practices in countries, and work toward a piloting needs assessment tool to equip policy and decision makers with knowledge to strategically support the development of a quality workforce at scale.
+Currently, the Initiative is working to improve the understanding of key workforce issues in specific contexts through interviews, highlight innovative or promising workforce practices in countries, and pilot a needs assessment tool to equip policy and decision makers with knowledge to strategically support the development of a quality workforce at scale.

-As change cannot be attained without sufficient information, the ECWI continuously works to produce new knowledge which facilitates practical steps toward improved early childhood education and care.
-The ECWI has created a space for learning and knowledge sharing.
-The ECWI Knowledge Hub is home to more than 100 resources for early years practitioners, researchers, trainers, mentors, administrators and policy makers.
-By filling gaps in knowledge between these groups, The ECWI can help raise the capabilities and recognition of the early years workforce.
+As change cannot be attained without sufficient information, the Initiative continuously works to produce new knowledge which facilitates practical steps toward improved early childhood education and care.
+The Initiative has created a space for learning and knowledge sharing.
+Our Knowledge Hub is home to more than 200 resources for early years practitioners, researchers, trainers, mentors, administrators and policy makers.
+By filling gaps in knowledge between these groups, we aim to raise the capabilities and recognition of the early years workforce.

 New recommendation study to boost quality at Ukrainian preschools

 Today, the Early Childhood Workforce Initiative launches an insightful report, Supporting the Early childhood Workforce at Scale: Preschool Education in Ukraine.
 It is released at a critical moment for early childhood services in Ukraine.
 As recently, policymakers pushed for improving the quality of preschool education and encouraging inclusion in services.